ideonate/cdsdashboards/docs/chapters/userguide/frameworks/voila.rst

 Select the framework required.
 For our Jupyter notebook (ipynb) file, we need to leave this as 'voila'.

 Specify the URL-path to the ipynb file, relative to the Jupyter server's home folder.
 In our case, Presentation.ipynb was at the top level in our
 Jupyter tree, so we just enter Presentation.ipynb.
-If in doubt, leave blank and Voila will just show the entire tree to the Dashboard user so they can locate the file themselves.
+If in doubt, leave blank and Voilà will just show the entire tree to the Dashboard user so they can locate the file themselves.

 **Note that your Dashboard will be accessible by any other JupyterHub user.**